 Dr. Young has written extensively on the morphologic features of ovarian and testicular cancer, several of the studies representing the largest reported experience with certain unusual neoplasms.
 He has also written papers on benign lesions that mimic cancer.
 Dr. Young has co-authored an Atlas of Gynecological Pathology.
 He is also a co-author with the late Dr. Robert Scully of the 3rd Series Fascicle on Tumors of the ovary, and with others of two other works in the same series, on tumors of the testis, and tumors of the prostate gland and related structures.
-He is director of annual courses on surgical pathology, gynecological pathology and urologic pathology.
+He is director of annual courses on surgical pathology and gynecological pathology.

 Dr. Young's research includes clinicopathological studies in gynecological and urological pathology.
 In gynecologic pathology, ovarian tumors in the categories of the sex cord-stromal tumors and metastatic neoplasms are of particular interest.
 Dr. Young has written papers on sex cord tumors that have helped define their morphologic spectrum and clinical behavior.
 He has also highlighted the propensity for mucinous tumors metastatic to the ovary to simulate primary mucinous cancers of the ovary, work that has been confirmed by other observers.
 Studies continue on the exploration of various aspects of the morphology of primary and metastatic ovarian neoplasms.
 In the area of uterine pathology, Dr. Young's special interests at this time include the morphology of unusual variants of endometrial cancer and of endometrial stromal tumors.
 Dr. Young has written extensively on both benign and malignant glandular lesions of the cervix and has defined several new entities whose recognition has very important clinical consequences with regard to therapy.